FUB-HCC/hcds-winter-2020/assignments/A4_Transparency/albe/blog.md

-###  ORES API (v3)
+### (2) ORES API (v3)

 Our exploration of the API showed us that it provides a lot of information about the different Wikipedia projects and the available models.
 It provides information on availability of a given model for different Wikipedia projects and exposes various information about the models.

 Despite some some issues regarding the documentation we describe in the *openness* section below we belive the API offers information which are useful for the interpretability and the reproducibility of the model.
 <br>

 In the following we are showing some of the insights were able to gather using the API.

 #### Model and project availability overview

-With the help of the API call `https://ores.wikimedia.org/v3/scores/` we were able to find out in which projects our model is available in which version:
+With the help of the API call `https://ores.wikimedia.org/v3/scores/` we were able to find out in which version our model is available in which project:

 <details>
   <summary>Table: Model availability overview</summary>